Three articles written by Janaki Patrik have been published in NARTANAM Journal.

-Beate Gordon at Asia Society, Alan Pally at New York Public Library of the Performing Arts at Lincoln Center, Robert & Helene Browning at World Music Institute.
+Beate Sirota Gordon @ Asia Society – Alan Pally @ The New York Public Library for the Performing Arts – Robert & Helene Browning @ World Music Institute

 Asia Society, The New York Public Library of the Performing Arts and World Music Institute appear frequently in the itineraries of India’s eminent artists.
 This article gives NARTANAM readers a perspective on these major institutions, and on the programming directors who have shaped their curatorial decisions.
 Moreover, events during the forty years encompassing the artistic directorships of Beate Gordon, Alan Pally and the Brownings provide examples of the seismic shifts in promotion, funding and information technology during the latter 20th and early 21st Centuries.
 Details from the lives and work of these individuals also show the important role of American philanthropy, entrepreneurial ingenuity and individual initiative in presenting the performing arts.

 This article does not focus exclusively on Indian dance and its inextricable companion, music.
 The work of all three organizations profiled represents the ethnic make-up of the diverse population of New York City and of the United States.
 However, programming of Indian arts has played a central role in the work of all three directorships, and examples of their work in this area are given wherever possible.